life-itself/web3/notes/olson-2022-line-go-up.md

 His explanation of why platform dominance e.g. of Amazon, Google, Facebook etc is a bit off ... (tendency to monopoly is built into platform systems which information and esp networked systems naturally have in abundance).
 See https://openrevolution.net/platformnomics

 > 118:28  The Facebook/Google/Amazon dominated internet  arose because the technical cost of building a modern website rose far beyond what the  vast majority of amateurs could manage, so everyone moved to templates, and then  to services, and finally to platforms.

+### Other critiques

+* Jonathan Mann thread on twitter: https://twitter.com/songadaymann/status/1486118084322762752.
+Basic thesis: I largely agree *and* maybe there is some good stuff in there so don't throw the whole thing out.